 But I could see Sluggy hyperventilating in that manner about a *possession* spell.
 Possession is pretty widely known about in the ww, but it isn’t actually something that happens very often.
 I very much doubt that it’s mentioned any more often than it has to be, and the only person in all seven books who we’ve ever heard of having *done* it is Tom Riddle.

-We got a few clues in HBP that Tom may have had a history of possessing animals back in the orphanage, but we don’t know of him actually possessing another human.
+We got a few clues in HBP that Tom may have had a history of possessing animals back in the orphanage, but we don’t know of him actually possessing another human being.
 He didn’t possess his Uncle Morfin and send him to murder the Riddles.
 He just knocked him out, stole his wand (and ring) and later pasted on his own memory of having done it.

 But if the books referencing the creation of Horcruxes were describing a possession spell, Tom may very well have decided to see whether he could create one without using *any spells at all*.
 And proceeded to do so, by possessing Myrtle and forcing her to look at the Basilisk.
 Even if someone had been casting Piori Incantatum on his wand 10 minutes later there wouldn’t have been a trace of what killed Myrtle.
-Or of what opened the chamber.
+Or of what had opened the chamber.

 I think he stuck to his spell-less Horcrux creation with Madam Smith as well.
+Some five years later.

 While we’re on the subject; possession is another thing that Rowling seems to have thrown into the pot without really thinking through the implications.
 She used it as a major element in both of the first two books, and then never touched it again.
 Even though it was an established element in her universe.

-Even when she suddenly had all Horcruxes acting like the One Ring, there doesn’t seem to be any indication of the Locket trying to actually *possess* any of the trio once they grabbed it and had to deal with having it as the fourth member of their group.
+Even when she suddenly had all Horcruxes acting like the One Ring, there doesn’t seem to be any indication of the Locket trying to actually *possess* any of the trio once they grabbed it and had to deal with having it as the fourth member of their party.
 Mess with their heads, yes, possess them, as in *take them over*, not so much.
-It is all very well to argue that they kept it from concentrating on any one of them by passing it around between them, but it doesn’t explain how it didn’t even seem to have taken Umbridge over when she’d had it for over a year.
+It is all very well to argue that they kept it from concentrating on any one of them by passing it around between them, but that doesn’t explain how it didn’t even seem to have taken Umbridge over when she’d had it for over a year.

 And actually what comes closest to behaving as possession that we hear about over the main course of the series (leaving aside the argument that the Imperius curse was developed as a spell-based simulation of possession) makes it sound like the commonest danger of possession is from cursed artifacts rather than other wizards.
 Like “the book that you can’t stop reading” and suchlike.

-But that kind of thing seems to be common enough that mid-level Ministry wonks like Arthur Weasley and other people with no higher-level clearance than he has are aware enough of the possibility to easily accept it, even if it isn’t the first possibility they might think of when something is clearly causing a problem.
+But that kind of hazard seems to be common enough that mid-level Ministry wonks like Arthur Weasley and other people with no higher-level clearance than he has are aware enough of the possibility to easily accept it, even if it isn’t the first possibility they might think of when something is clearly causing a problem.

 It would take a complete whackjob like Tom Riddle to be reckless enough to *experiment* with Horcruxes.
 But his whole life appears in retrospect to have been exactly such an experiment.